Frequently Asked Questions

 to put forth the effort.

-The five year first-time pass rate is 95%.
+The five year first-time pass rate is 95% compared to the national average of 94%.

 While the program makes no placement efforts, faculty and staff are often notified